What is the Relevance of Business Plans today?

 - To Communicate Your Ideas with Stakeholders: A business plan is a communication tool that you can use to secure investment capital from financial institutions or lenders – FACT!
 It can also be used to convince people to work for your enterprise, to secure credit from suppliers, and to attract potential customers.

-- A Business Plan Creates an Action Plan: A business plan is a useful document for any small business owner.
+- Business Plans Create an Action Plan: A business plan is a useful document for any small business owner.
 But when you use your business plan as a tool to help you outline action items, next steps, and future activities, you are creating a living, breathing document that not only outlines where you are and where you want to be but also gives you the directions you need to get there – FACT!

 Going back to the original question of whether or not you really need a business plan, you may still be able to build a successful business without a plan, but it is most certainly easier to do with a well-constructed business plan in your hands.
 Keep in mind that if you are using your plan as a true business planning tool, you don’t have to wait until you have all of the answers to get started.
 You can create an outline of your plan now, filling in all of the information you have at this point, and then work on the blanks as you learn more about the market.
 This type of fluid and flexible document can be invaluable to a new business.

-affordable business plan, business plan consultant, professional business plan, business plan assistance, business plan consultants, business plan prices, business plan creators, business planning companies, business plan writer, business plan writing company, business plan writers, best business plan, business plan service, business plan writing
+business plans, affordable business plans, business plan consultant, professional business plans, business plan assistance, business plan consultants, business plan prices, business plan creators, business planning companies, business plan writer, business plan writing company, business plan writers, best business plan, business plan service, business plan writing

 Established in 2006, we have successfully written more than 12,500 Professional Business Plans for clients across 25 countries.
 As South Africa’s Leading Business Plan Company, we are confident that we would be able to assist you too.
 Kindly note that we also offer “Investor Pitch Decks”, “Excel-based Financial Models”, and “Proposal/Tender Writing Services” in addition to our Custom Business Plan Writing Service.
 Please visit our Services page for more information.
 We look forward to being of service to you.
 Please feel free to contact our Founder, Dr Thommie Burger on +27 79 300 8984 should you have any questions.
 He is also available via email and LinkedIn.